Paleontology in the United States: Prehistory

 Paleontologists have found that during the Precambrian, the areas now composing the United States were home to the first known eukaryotes, whose remains were preserved in California.
 Other simple Precambrian life is known from Michigan, while more complex forms in Arizona and North Carolina.

-During the Cambrian, the land masses now composing the United States were separate and located in the southern hemisphere.
+During the Cambrian, the land masses now composing the United States were separate and located in the Southern Hemisphere.
 Trilobites are the most characteristic animal of the time, and are especially abundant in Utah.
 Ordovician America was still home to a wide variety of marine invertebrates.
 An important fauna was preserved in the states of Indiana, Kentucky, and Ohio in the Cincinnati region.
 Life in Silurian America was especially diverse around the coral reefs of Indiana.
 It was also the time of New York's famous sea scorpion, Eurypterus.
 Fishes diversified greatly during the Devonian.
 On land the first known seed plants appeared in Pennsylvania and some of the world's first forests appeared in New York.
 Mississippian America was once more covered in seas, now notably home to abundant crinoids.
 During the Pennsylvanian America was largely terrestrial and vast swamps expanded across the country which were home to amphibians.
 Reptiles were appearing around this time.
 Into the Permian the continents had collided uniting into a single supercontinent called Pangaea.
 Much of the country was dry.
 Precursors to mammals like Dimetrodon and Edaphosaurus lived in Texas.
 At the end of the Permian the largest mass extinction in earth's history occurred, killing some 96% of species on the planet.

 During the Triassic, the Mesozoic era began.
 Ichthyosaurs entered the sea and achieved large sizes in Nevada.
 The Petrified Forest appeared in the southwest.
 The dinosaurs appeared and achieved dominance on land while pterosaurs flew overhead.
 Into the Jurassic, plesiosaurs began usurping marine dominance from the ichthyosaurs.
 Dinosaurs continued to diversify on land and increase in size.
 A vast complex of floodplains covered the western United States that was home to iconic creatures like Allosaurus, Apatosaurus, Ceratosaurus, and Stegosaurus.
 During the Early Cretaceous dinosaur faunas began to change.
 Around the same time sea levels began to gradually rise and the Gulf of Mexico extended up into Alaska, dividing North America in two.
 This formed the Western Interior Seaway, where ichthyosaurs and plesiosaurs gradually gave way to mosasaurs.
 Overhead pterosaurs like Pteranodon of Kansas achieved vast wingspans.
 Before the end of the Cretaceous the seaway began to retreat and the coastal plains of Montana and the Dakotas were home to iconic dinosaurs like Edmontosaurus, Triceratops, and Tyrannosaurus rex.
-Soon however, the marine reptiles, dinosaurs, and pterosaurs that dominated the planet went extinct, likely because a meteor impact destabilized the planet's ecosystems.
+Soon however, the marine reptiles, non-avian dinosaurs, and pterosaurs that dominated the planet went extinct, likely because a meteor impact destabilized the planet's ecosystems.